MRTC 3000 class: Electrical

-The auxiliaries include three 480-volt AC static converters and two 24-volt DC batteries.
+Auxiliary power is sourced from 480-volt AC static converters and two 24-volt DC batteries.

 Signaling and safety equipment

 The trains are equipped with the EBICAB 900 Automatic Train Protection (ATP) system.
 Some onboard signaling equipment consist of vehicle logic units (VLUs), driver panels, and antennas.
 The original VLUs were manufactured by Bombardier Transportation (acquired by Alstom in 2021).
 The VLUs are the primary automatic safety devices for the trains.

 In 2017, it was revealed that the original VLUs were stolen and replaced with unauthorized parts.
 An audit report by Bombardier Transportation showed that 99% of the trains were using fake parts.
 According to the inventory conducted in all cars, the other cars were equipped with ABB, ABB Daimler-Benz or DaimlerChrysler-branded VLUs.

-The EBICAB 900 ATP system is integrated with the CITYFLO 250 signaling solution of the MRT Line 3 supplied by Bombardier Transportation.
+The EBICAB 900 ATP system is integrated with the Alstom CITYFLO 250 signaling solution.